AphelionSoftware/OrcaKB/_posts/shin-box.md

 ### Synonyms
 - windscreen wiper
 ### Description
-Start with sitting on the ground, knees folded the same way
+Start with sitting on the ground, knees folded the same way.
+This can be done with both hands for support, one hand or neither hands.
+Experiment and use all of these
 ![Windscreen wiper](https://cdn.shopify.com/s/files/1/1122/2726/files/8-_Windshield_Wiper.gif?6775515921855453699)

 In the next stage, stand up out of the bottom position